SEMP (Erasmus) Programme

 Talk with your faculty's mobility advisor/learning agreement

-You should get into contact with my faculty's mobility advisor to discuss study programme related questions and the learning agreement.
+You should get into contact with your faculty's mobility advisor to discuss study programme related questions and the learning agreement.

 Talk with the Outgoing Mobility Coordinator